xuanoooooo/ai-trading-bot/README_EN.md

+> **💭 Author's Note**
+> *"After countless cycles of chasing pumps and panic selling, I completely lost faith in my own trading ability.*
+> *Instead of being controlled by fear and greed, why not let AI make decisions—at least it won't lose sleep over market volatility.*
+> *This project stems from a simple belief: No matter how imperfect AI is, it's still more rational than an emotionally-driven me."*
+>
+> **⚠️ Important Reminder**
+> AI trading **does NOT guarantee profits**.
+Markets are risky, invest wisely.
+> This project is for educational purposes only.
+Users assume all trading risks.
+> Approach AI decisions rationally, manage position sizes properly, and never blindly trust.

+---

 # 🤖 AI Trading Bot - Single Coin Per Instance (Run Multiple Instances for Multi-Coin Trading)

 ## 📖 Language Selection / 语言选择